http4k/www/src/website/content/lts-support.md

 ## LTS Timeline

-When considering the timeline for the LTS offering, we have tried to strike a balance between a generous open source and the need for us to upgrade to later base JDK versions of in order to drive the ecosystem forward.
-We are also commited to providing support using a predictable timeline for our LTS customers, which will be synchronized with the official JDK release and support cycle of LTS versions, but offset by a 3 month window.
+The timeline for the LTS offering has been designed to strike a balance between a generous open source period and the need for us to take advantage for new language features available in the JDK.
+We are also commited to providing support using a predictable timeline for our LTS customers, which is synchronized with the official JDK release and support cycle of LTS versions (currently every 2 years), but offset by a 3 month window.
 To put that more visually, this is the timeline for current and future Java LTS releases:

 {{< timeline data="Java" >}}